 Data Collection

 The County of Tuolumne, the Tuolumne County Resource Conservation District, and the Tuolumne FireSafe Council were contacted about forest health projects and treatments.
 As of this example analysis, the County of Tuolumne provided 84 bids for 14 separate fuels reduction and fuel break projects since 2019; the Tuolumne County RCD had no information, and the Tuolumne FireSafe Council is seeing how many files from the last 20 years they can reasonably provide.
-Table 1 shows a portion of the dataset created from the data the County of Tuolumne provided.
-Please note that contractor names were removed from this table for the grant submission.

-Table 1: Subset of Fuels Reduction Bids in Tuolumne County

 Information Synthesis

 A brief excerpt of quantitative analysis of Tuolumne County’s Fuels Reduction Bids and awards over time reveals the following trends: